ckapl1/smb-pricing-assistant/README.md

    cd smb-pricing-assistant

 2. Add your Gemini API key in script.js.
+   **Note:** The project will not run without an API key.
+I removed my personal key from the repository for safety reasons, but I verified that the UI and all features worked correctly before pushing the final version to GitHub.

 3. Open index.html in your browser.

 The app runs entirely locally.